 Visit the library

-Drop by during your first couple of days to establish where it is, whether it's got the books on your reading list (if not, here's how to get cheap textbooks) and whether it's the kind of place where you can work towards getting a first.
+Drop by during your first couple of days to establish where it is, whether it's got the books on your reading list (if not, here's how to get cheap textbooks) and whether it's the kind of place where you can work towards getting a first class degree.

 Go to the university's gym

 Trust us when we say that you'll probably never get the chance to have a cheaper gym membership than when you're a student.

 So if fitness is your thing, check it out and consider whether it's worth signing up.
 If not, look for gyms in your local area offering a student discount.

 If all your options are still a bit pricey, worry not – we've got a list of cheap ways to stay fit without the gym.

 Even if you don't know how to use a washing machine, or intend to take your dirty clothes home to your parents every few weeks, it's at least worth finding out where the laundry facilities are.

 That way, when you're ready to use them, you'll know where to go and how much money you'll be spending.